budaimartin/kotlin-spring-workshop/README.md

 fun getQuotes(size: Int = 10) = quoteGenerator.fetchQuotes().take(size)
 ```

- * Nasty Kotlin doesn't let us give single values in annotations when the type is `Array<>`
+ * Nasty Kotlin doesn't let us set single values in annotations when the type is `Array<>`
  * We give a default value for the size _method_ parameter, however it fails with 500:

 ```